VEZY/Biomass_evaluation_LiDAR/README.md

 # Tree biomass evaluation using LiDAR

+> This is the repository for the code and data used in the paper [Coupling LiDAR and structural models to improve the estimation of aboveground woody biomass](https://doi.org/10.5281/zenodo.7038482).

 ## Introduction

 Light detection and ranging (LiDAR) is commonly used in forestry for different applications, among which the evaluation of the trees biomass.
 Different methods exist to evaluate the biomass of a tree from LiDAR data, with varying accuracy, mainly depending on the quality of the data acquisition.